junmeng6025/pmscae/README.md

 In this practical course, I have learned MATLAB coding, data processing, control toolbox, statistics toolbox, optimization toolbox etc.
 For the Simulink I have learned to build a control model and a Simscape multibody model.
 Besides, I've also learned to use the Stateflow chart.<br>
 <br>
+## To Learners:<br>
-If you want to follow this course to learn Matlab, please feel free to fork or download :D<br>
+If you want to follow this course to learn Matlab and Simulink, feel free to fork or download :D<br>
 check the folder **[TutorialMaterials]**, all the PPT slides and tasksheet are organized there.<br>

 ![image](https://user-images.githubusercontent.com/83095045/159157404-f6d36a66-8097-4a83-823f-c33395614dd5.png)